April 21, 2022

-Chelsee Greer, D.O., is a pediatric hematology/oncology fellow at UT Southwestern where she splits her time between seeing patients and working in the Xu lab at CRI.
+Chelsee Greer, D.O., is a pediatric hematology/oncology fellow at UT Southwestern where she splits her time between seeing patients and working in the Xu lab in CRI.
 Her work in the lab is focused on understanding the diseases and complications childhood cancer survivors face.

 What are you researching?